debojyoti-majumder/magenta/notebookdump/README.md

 - https://www.coursera.org/learn/audio-signal-processing This has nothing to do with ML but has everything to do with Audio processing.
 Must complete course to get strated.
 - https://books.google.co.in/books?id=2pK_DQAAQBAJ This is the book which describes all the problems very correctly which we face while create a audio processing/generation library
 - https://books.google.co.in/books?id=fEsZ3Ey-Hq4C Very good book to find ideas for building some cool audio IR system
+- https://www.kadenze.com/ A goto place for any creative computer application MOOC, always visit this keep an eye about whats going on

 Dataset: